Sartor Resartus: Influence

 Jorge Luis Borges greatly admired the book, recounting that in 1916 at age 17 "[I] discovered, and was overwhelmed by, Thomas Carlyle.
 I read Sartor Resartus, and I can recall many of its pages; I know them by heart."
 Many of Borges' first characteristic and most admired works employ the same technique of intentional pseudepigraphy as Carlyle, such as "The Garden of Forking Paths" and "Tlön, Uqbar, Orbis Tertius".

 Paul Gauguin painted the book in his portrait of Meyer de Haan, who had imported the book into Pont-Aven.
 Maurice Maeterlinck valued Carlyle's ideas on silence.
 Claude Debussy called the book "that cruel breviary of humor" and imagined a missing chapter, "The Relationship of the Hat to Music."
+T. J. Cobden-Sanderson chose the book as a piece of "eternal literature" for his Doves Press.

+Martin Luther King Jr. paraphrased a line from book 2, chapter 7, paragraph 4 of Sartor Resartus in a sermon delivered in 1957: "In our moments of despair, some of us find ourselves crying out with the earnest belief of Carlyle, 'It seems that God sits in His heaven and does nothing.'"

 The novel has been identified as containing the first appearance in English of the proverb "Speech is silver, silence is golden", as well as the first English use of the expression "meaning of life."

 Scottish literary critic Alastair Fowler used the book as an example of his term "poioumenon", a work that addresses the process of its own creation.

 The book is increasingly recognized as "the founding text for the emergence of the serious and organized study of clothing", otherwise termed "dress studies" or "fashion theory".